kaitlyn-xie-jj/Oxbots_Unibots_2026/README.md

 ---

-## Why We Might Use PhotonVision on the Real Robot
+## Why We *Might* Use PhotonVision on the Real Robot
 (Official Website: **https://photonvision.org**)

-For the real robot, we use **PhotonVision (PV)** as our primary AprilTag detection and pose estimation system.
+For the real robot, we might use **PhotonVision (PV)** as our primary AprilTag detection and pose estimation system.
 In real competition environments like Unibots, PV offers several key advantages that make it both practical and reliable:

 - **High reliability and real-time performance**
   PhotonVision is optimized for embedded hardware and delivers fast, stable, low-latency AprilTag detection without requiring us to write our own vision algorithms.